-The statue of Aristotle Onassis in Nydri, in Lefkada: Right on the port of Nidri, there is a statue dedicated to Aristotle Onassis, the famous Greek businessman that is considered in one of the wealthiest men in the world ever.
-His statue faces Skorpios, his private island where his grave also lies.
-The residents of Nidri loved Onasis a lot, as he was frequently coming with a boat from Skoprios to Nydri to take a walk or eat in the local taverns.
+The statue of Aristotle Onassis in Nidri: Right on the port of Nidri, there is a statue dedicated to Aristotle Onassis, the famous Greek businessman who is considered one of the wealthiest men in the world ever.
+The residents of Nidri loved him a lot, as he was frequently coming with a boat from Skoprios to take a walk or eat in the local taverns.

-Aristotle Onassis was born in 1906 in Smyrna, modern Turkey, by Greek parents.
-In 1923, he went to Buenos Aires, Argentina, and there he started making his fortune from tobacco trade, oil trade and shipping.
-Gradually, he was established as an independent ship owner in the field of oil tankers.
+Aristotle Onassis was born in 1906 in Smyrna, modern Turkey, to Greek parents.
+In 1923, he went to Buenos Aires, Argentina, where he started making his fortune from the tobacco trade, oil trade and shipping.
+Gradually, he was established as an independent shipowner in the field of oil tankers.
 In 1946, Onasis got married to Athina Livanou, a wealthy woman, and had two children, Alexander and Christina.
-In 1963, Onasis bought from the Greek State the tiny island of Skorpios, just opposite Nidri, Lefkada, and made it his summer resort.
-In 1960, the couple divorced.
+In 1963, Onasis bought the tiny island of Skorpios from the Greek State, just opposite Nidri, Lefkada, and made it his summer resort.

 Three years later, Alexander, his beloved son, died in an air crash.
-This devastated Aristotle and never managed to recover.
-He died in Paris in 1975 of myasthenia gravis and was buried in Skorpios, next to the grave of his son.
+This devastated Aristotle and he never managed to recover.
+He died in Paris in 1975 from a complication of myasthenia gravis from which he had been suffering for years.